 What is Python’s global market value?

 There are several different reports that we can look at and use to get a good idea of the global value of Python at the moment.
-According to Statista, Python was the most popular programming language in the world in early March 2020.
+According to Statista, Python was the third most in demand language by recruiters in 2022.
+Toptal’s Python hiring guide outlines what recruiters look for in a great Python developer.

-In addition, the official ranker for programming languages, the Popularity of Programming Language Index (PYPL), reinforces Python as the most popular programming language.
+In addition, the official ranking for programming languages, the Popularity of Programming Language Index (PYPL), reinforces Python as the most popular programming language.
 This puts it above more familiar programming languages like Java.

 Python is an open-source language, which means that anyone can use it.
 This makes it quite tricky to calculate the overall global market value.
-However, if you look to an industry such as data analytics, in which Python can be used, the market value is over $10 billion.
+However, if you look at an industry such as data analytics, in which Python can be used, the market value is projected to be worth 655.5 billion by 2029.

 What is the Python job market like?

-So what does the job market look like in the world of Python?
+So, what does the job market look like in the world of Python?
 The number of job postings is often the best indicator of the demand for a language.
-As Python is the most popular programming language in the world used by companies all across the globe, it’s a pretty strong market.
-Python also topped many lists of the most in-demand tech skills that employers were looking for.
+As Python is among the most popular programming languages in the world used by companies all across the globe, it’s a pretty strong market.

 It was reported in September 2018 that there were just over 7 million Python developers.
 By April 2019, this number had reached well over 8 million, overtaking Java developers in the process.
 Due to lockdown laws being implemented across the globe, there was also a marked uptick in people contributing to open source projects, with Python usage almost doubling.